 Follow Us On:

-This name in the pages of history bears much reverence of the work he had rendered for the service of humanity.
-The religious philosophical religion he had started to preach was in fact a respond to the evils of other religions at that time.
-While not much is known about the earliest forms of Buddhism, it seems the earliest followers believed that there was only the one Buddha and his teaching that would be followed in order to be enlightened.
+This name in the pages of history bears much reverence for the work he had rendered for the service of humanity.
+The religious-philosophical religion he had started to preach was a response to the evils of other religions at that time.
+While not much is known about the earliest forms of Buddhism, it seems the earliest followers believed that there were only one Buddha and his teaching that would be followed to be enlightened.

 He was the chief’s son of a tribal group, the Shakyas, so he was born as Kshatriya.
-At the age of twenty-nine, he left his family in order to lead an ascetic life.
-A few years later he reappears with a number of followers; he and his followers devote their lives to “The Middle Way,” a lifestyle that is midway between a completely ascetic lifestyle and one that is world-devoted.
-At some point he gained “enlightenment” and began to preach this new philosophy in the region of Bihar and Uttar Kadesh.
+At the age of twenty-nine, he left his family to lead an ascetic life.
+A few years later he reappears with some followers; he and his followers devote their lives to “The Middle Way,” a lifestyle that is midway between a completely ascetic lifestyle and one that is world-devoted.
+At some point, he gained “enlightenment” and began to preach this new philosophy in the region of Bihar and Uttar Kadesh.
 His teaching lasted for several decades and he perished at a very old age, somewhere in his eighties.

 Trikaya.
 The Buddha was not a human being, as he was in Theravada Buddhism, but the manifestation of a universal, spiritual Being.
 This Being had three bodies.
 When it occupied the earth in the form of Siddhartha Gautama, it took on the Body of Magical Transformation (nirmanakaya).
 This Body of Magical Transformation was an emanation of the Body of Bliss (sambhogakaya), which occupies the heavens in the form of a ruling and governing God of the universe.